Help | About | Suggestions | Alms | Chat [0] | Users [0] | Log In | Join

 I guess every tear Is worth a wasted breath Maybe that's why I'm such a windbag I've been your hero Victorious in every battle For a kingdom in your name Like your morningstar A weapon of war no longer needed You have cast me aside, for unarmed combat I bare before you my blood Noble but tarnished, drink if you will I can offer no more than every drop

-Up the ladder: The Dark
+Up the ladder: Untitled

-Down the ladder: rainfall saga 1
+Down the ladder: Rough Translation (Prose)

 You must be logged in to leave comments.
 Vote: